Exploring Symbolic Bee Messages

 And while you’re flapping your wings furiously to accomplish your goals, keep this in mind: Preparation is key.
 You can work yourself into a frenzy, but without a blueprint, preparation and a plan, getting the goal might be a long, sloppy process.

-Did you know a queen bee may collects over 50 million samples from male bees before she settles in to have her babies?
+Did you know a queen bee may collect over 50 million samples from male bees before she settles in to have her babies?
 The take-away point here is this: Don’t just prepare, over-prepare.
 If you want something with all your heart, you be willing to go the extra mile to lay a solid foundation for what you want.
 From building our hives, to sustaining our colonies; my grist of bees and I formulate a plan and keep to it for ultimate success.”

 Closing Thoughts About Bee Messages

-In summary, I hope these ideas about bee messages proves inspiring and helpful to you.
+In summary, I hope these ideas about bee messages prove inspiring and helpful to you.
 At the end of the day, the bee is a sign of organizing our lives in thoughtful, mindful ways.

 Remember, bees aren’t the epitome of industry for the sake of production.
 In other words, they aren’t busy for the sake of being busy.
 No. They are keen on their purpose.
 They are driven to serve the bigger picture of life, productivity and function.
 They may be tiny, but their mission is mighty.